hlrs-vis/covise/src/OpenCOVER/plugins/hlrs/Energy/CONTRIBUTING.md

-# Contributing to EnergyCampus Plugin
+# Contributing to Energy Plugin

 Thank you for your interest in contributing!